 - Need spiritual support, possibly involving other family members

 - Enjoy music to enhance their quality of life or maintain dignity

 Music therapists draw from an extensive array of music activities and interventions.
 For example, the therapist and patient might compose songs to help express feelings; a patient might learn to play the piano to improve fine motor skills or use musical instruments to cope with unspoken emotions.

 Music therapy is not available in every VITAS location.
 Please contact your local program for more information.

-Does the patient need prior training in music for hospice music therapy to be effective?
+- Does the patient need prior training in music for hospice music therapy to be effective?
+No, they don't.

 Does the patient have to be alert and oriented to benefit from music therapy?

 Music can trigger meaningful emotions and memories for disoriented patients, thereby improving communication, mood, and quality of life.